ipfs/ipfs-companion/docs/window.ipfs.md

 ## How do I fallback if `window.ipfs` is not available?

 See the [example code](examples/window.ipfs-fallback.html) (and [live demo](https://ipfs-shipyard.github.io/ipfs-companion/docs/examples/window.ipfs-fallback.html)) for getting an IPFS instance with a fallback.

+**Tip:** use [window.ipfs-fallback](https://www.npmjs.com/package/window.ipfs-fallback) library that takes care of fallback ceremony.
+It will ensure your app follows API changes and does not break in the future.

 ## What about IPFS node configuration?

-You can't make any assumptions about how the node is configured.
+Right now access to `config` command is blocked, and you can't make any assumptions about how the node is configured.
 For example, the user may not have enabled experimental features like pubsub.

+Spawn a dedicated js-ipfs instance if you need non-standard configuration or any experimental features.

 ## Is there a Permission Control (ACL)?